autotyed/autotyed/README.md

 - An nginx config showing how to route traffic to each application.
 - A set of images, css, and html to create a minimal web interface.
+- macOS startup scripts for several applications that lack their own.

 Eventually I'll provide directions on how to replicate my entire stack, including installation, configuration and auto-starting services.

-I once ran all these apps on a single server, but recently split the security and automation roles from the media download and display roles; it's now on two computers and that's why you'll see two different backend IPs in the nginx configuration.
+I once ran all these apps on a single server, but recently split the security and automation roles from the media download and service roles; it's now on two computers and that's why you'll see two different backend IPs in the nginx configuration.
 Both computers are macOS 10.13, but the OSS apps also work on Linux (not Indigo or SecuritySpy).